 Students who wish to enter the field of recreation services, which includes such specialty areas as therapeutic recreation (recreation therapy), recreation management, youth leadership, and commercial and outdoor recreation, should complete the degree requirements for the Bachelor of Science in Recreation.
 The program requires eight and one-half course units in recreation (met by 201, 215, 303, 304, 305, 310, and 346) and four cognate courses: (Psychology 201; Psychology or Sociology 310; Physical Education 220; and one unit from Physical Education 221, 380, or 230-243) plus the core requirements designated for professional programs.
+Those interested in careers in Therapeutic Recreation should also take Recreation 314 and 324.
 Students are advised to consult with Mr. Glen Van Andel of the Physical Education and Recreation Department for more information about this program.
 A model program is as follows:

-First year History core Religion core Mathematics core Physical science core Biology 115 Sociology 151 Psychology 151 English 100 Religion, history, philosophy, or Interdisciplinary W10, core Physical education core COURSES 1 1 1 1 1 1 1 1 1 1/4 Second year English core Fine arts core Communication 240 Physical education 201 Recreation 215 Minor elective Psychology 201 Physical education 380 Physical education 221 or one course from 240-243 Interim elective Physical education core COURSES 1 1 1 1 1 1 1/2 1/2 1 1/4 Third year Philosophy 153 Fine arts elective or 2 units of foreign language from 121, 122, 123, 201, 202 Recreation 303 Recreation 304 Recreation 305 Physical education 220 Psychology/Sociology 310 Minor Physical education core Interim elective COURSES 1 1/2 1 1 1 1 1 1 1/2 1 1/2 1 1/2 1 1/2 1 1 1/2 1 1 1 1 1 1 1 1 1 1 1 1 1 Fourth year Recreation 310 Theology 301 Minor Minor or elective Interim elective Recreation 346 (to be taken after all major coursework is completed) COURSES 1 1 2 1 1 3
+First year History core Religion core Mathematics core Physical science core Biology 115 Sociology 151 Psychology 151 English 100 Religion, history, philosophy, or Interdisciplinary W10, core Physical education core COURSES 1 1 1 1 1 1 1 1 1 1/4 Second year English core Fine arts core Communication 240 Physical education 201 Recreation 215 Minor elective Psychology 201 Physical education 380 Physical education 221 or one course from 240-243 Interim elective Physical education core COURSES 1 1 1 1 1 1 1/2 1/2 1 1/4 Third year Philosophy 153 Fine arts elective or 2 units of foreign language from 121, 122, 123, 201, 202 Recreation 303 Recreation 304 Recreation 305 Physical education 220 Psychology/Sociology 310 Minor Physical education core Interim elective COURSES 1 1/2 1 1 1 1 1 1 1/2 1 Fourth year Recreation 310 Theology 301 Minor Minor or elective Interim elective Recreation 346 (to be taken after all major coursework is completed) COURSES 1 2 1 1 1 3